Places of Interest in Westerham

 Many old pictures of Westerham show that there used to be a strange structure standing on the Green.
 There are several prints of this building in existence (this one is thought to be 1830).
 It was known variously as The Buttery, The Market House, The Summer House, The Pavilion or even The Temple of the Winds.
 To read lots more about it, click here.

 Early 19th century; two-storey with high pitched roof.
-The home of Countess Winterton in the early 19th century; now the offices of the local free paper, the County Border News.
+The home of Countess Winterton in the early 19th century.
+Today independent offices.

 Moretons Court, London Road